CMSgov/bluebutton-site-static/_posts/2018-07-31-Update-to-Developer-Docs.md

 The Google Support forum is a vibrant place.
 We are always monitoring comments and questions there.

-A question that has come up on a number of occasions has been when developers first start working with the Blue Button 2.0 API because it requires authentication and authorization using the OAuth2.0 protocol.
+A question that has come up on a number of occasions has been how to authenticate to the API when a developer first starts working with the Blue Button 2.0 API because it requires authentication and authorization using the OAuth2.0 protocol.

 We have updated the [Developer Documentation](https://bluebutton.cms.gov/developers/) to make **Step 5** - Accessing Synthetic Data easier to understand.